iotaledger/iota/crates/iota-analytics-indexer/README.md

 - DynamicField
 - WrappedObject

-Only one object type can be passed in given run, to process multiple object types it is needed to run multiple analytical indexer instances.
+Only one object type can be passed in given run, to process multiple object types it is needed to run multiple analytics indexer instances.

 In general, the data flow is as follows: